 Click here to learn more about our hypotheses or on image below to learn about SALSA’s specific scientific objectives.

-Lake Mercer’s namesake, John Mercer, 1922-1987 was a glaciologist who’s work largely focussed on West Antarctica’s ice streams.
+Subglacial Lake Mercer is named after Dr. John Mercer (1922-1987), a glaciologist whose work largely focused on West Antarctica’s ice streams.
 Mercer postulated that West Antarctica’s ice streams are especially susceptible to the effects of warming and sea level rise due to their sub sea level grounding line and termination as oceanic ice shelves.
-In an article published in Nature in 1978, Mercer posited that West Antarctica’s ice streams may have retreated during the last interglacial period, and that green house warming from burning fossil fuels could produce the same effect during the present interglacial.
+In an article published in Nature<https://www.nature.com/> in 1978, Mercer posited that West Antarctica’s ice streams may have retreated during the last interglacial period, and that GREENHOUSE warming from burning fossil fuels could produce the same effect during the present interglacial.